ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

   implementation detail that has not been specified by the research team.
   However, we may want to reassess this for duplicated rows.
-For example, if simulants in the census dataset are grouped together by household, then it would make sense to use the same strategy for rows subject to guraddian-based duplication (i.e., the duplicate row should appear with rows for the guardian's household, not the duplicated simulant's household).
+For example, if simulants in the census dataset are grouped together by household, then it would make sense to use the same strategy for rows subject to guardian-based duplication (i.e., the duplicate row should appear with rows for the guardian's household, not the duplicated simulant's household).
 If that is **not** the strategy currently used for ordering rows in the census, then some